 This card is built for households with strong recurring spending on groceries and bills.
 Its value comes from one of the highest everyday cash back rates in Canada, with useful bonus categories that also cover gas, transit and food delivery.

-Best travel card: Scotiabank Passport® Visa Infinite* Card
+Best travel card for no foreign transaction fees: Scotiabank Passport® Visa Infinite* Card

 Card Highlight